 I wouldn’t ignore it.
 As they say, “53 days here, 53 days there, pretty soon you’re talking about real money.”
 People choose painful and expensive medical procedures with smaller benefits all the time.
 And remember, it’s 53 days on average: many people lose less and some people much more.

-But if you’re really sure you don’t care about 53 days, well, in theory it should be exciting to learn that a possibly exciting thing isn’t exciting after all, so… you’re welcome?
+But if you’re really sure you don’t care about 53 days, well, in theory it might be exciting to learn that a possibly exciting thing isn’t exciting after all?

 - What happens when you burn natural gas?